Magnitude Invariant Parametrizations Improve Hypernetwork Learning: Additional Experimental Details

 \textbf{Primary Network}.
 For our primary network~$f$ we use a U-Net architecture~\citep{ronneberger2015u} with a convolutional encoder with five downsampling stages with two convolutional layers per stage of 32 channels each.
 Similarly, the convolutional decoder is composed of four stages with two convolutional layers per stage of 32 channels each.
 We found that models with more convolutional filters performed no better than the described architecture.

 \textbf{Training}.
 We train using the setup described in HyperMorph~\citep{hoopes2021hypermorph} using mean squared error for the reconstruction loss and total variation for the regularization of the predicted flow field.
-We tested learning rates $\eta = \{ \num{3e-2}, \num{e-2}, \num{3e-3}, \num{e-3}, \num{3e-4}, \num{e-4}, \num{3e-5}, \num{e-5}, \}$.
-In all cases the default Hypermorph formulation failed to meaningfully train when using the SGD with Nesterov momentum optimizer.
-We train for 1000 epochs, and sample~$\gamma$ uniformly in the range $[0,1]$ like in the original work.
+For the Adam optimizer we use $\beta_1=0.9$ and $\beta_2=0.999$ with decoupled decay~\cite{DBLP:journals/corr/abs-1711-05101} and $\eta = \num{e-4}$, but we found that learning rates $[\num{e-4}, \num{3e-3}]$ lead to similar convergence results.
+For SGD with momentum, we tested learning rates $\eta = \{ \num{3e-2}, \num{e-2}, \num{3e-3}, \num{e-3}, \num{3e-4}, \num{e-4}, \num{3e-5}, \num{e-5}, \}$.
+In all cases the default hypernetwork formulation failed to meaningfully train.
+We train for 3000 epochs, and sample~$\gamma$ uniformly in the range $[0,1]$ like in the original work.

 \textbf{Evaluation}.
 Like~\cite{hoopes2021hypermorph}, we use segmentation labels as the main means of evaluation and use the predicted flow field to warp the segmentation label maps and measure the overlap to the ground truth using the Dice score~\citep{dice1945measures}, a popular metric for measuring segmentation quality.
 Dice score quantifies the overlap between two regions, with a score of 1 indicating perfect overlap and 0 indicating no overlap.
 For multiple segmentation labels, we compute the overall Dice coefficient as the average of Dice coefficients for each label.
+We report results with five model replicas with different random seeds.